-It's been said that succulents are the perfect plant for forgetful gardeners.
-They're great for indoor gardening and require very little maintenance.
+It has been said that succulents are the perfect plant for forgetful gardeners.
+They are great for indoor gardening and require very little maintenance.
 However, as nearly as indestructible as they can be, I've still managed to kill every succulent I've had.
 Perhaps it's the busy lifestyle that causes my negligent gardening care or the fact that I've realized that I actually don't know the proper way to care for my greenery ounce.
-If you're like me, don't wallow in distress!
+So, if you're like me, don't wallow in distress!
 Here we've compiled some tips for keeping your succulent happy and alive!

 First, let's learn a bit about succulents.
 Succulents are plants that thrive in hot, dry places.
 This doesn't mean, however, that these desert plants don't love their sunshine.
 With thick and fleshy organs, they can store water in their leaves, stems, or roots – taking advantage of whatever water is available and holding onto it for later use.
 This makes succulents highly adaptable to arid conditions or any environment too dry for most other plants.

-Now that we've covered the basics let's talk about light.
+Now that we've covered the basics, let's talk about light.
 As mentioned before, desert plants need sunshine too!
-As much as you'd like your succulent to thrive in your room's dim corner, they can't.
+As much as you'd like your succulents to thrive in your room's dim corner, they can't.
 Therefore, giving your indoor succulent as much natural light as possible is imperative.
-While succulents might prefer the direct sunshine, they can easily adapt to lower light.
+While succulents might prefer direct sunshine, they can easily adapt to lower light.
 As long as there's at least some exposure to sunlight, your succulent should be happy.